setiawanhu/sanctum-auth/README.md

 For information & usage about Laravel Sanctum, please refer to [Laravel Sanctum documentation](https://laravel.com/docs/7.x/sanctum).

+## Get Started

+Include the Sanctum Auth package by calling this composer command in project root:

+> `composer require setiawanhu/sanctum-auth`

 ## Usage

 We may publish the Sanctum Auth migration files using `vendor:publish` artisan command: